 We are staying in Boise and last week we made arrangements for our battery overhaul here in Boise.
 This week we take delivery of all the components.
 We have family here in Boise and they can accept deliveries of all the stuff that we will need for our installation.
 Parts and some specialty tools are starting to arrive daily.
 Most of the stuff will be here before the end of the week.

 Our Hybrid Mongrel Battery Overview

 12 volt, 600 amp-hours lead-acid AGM, and 800 amp-hours of lithium.
 Soon we will add 1800 – 2400 watts of solar.

 The two battery types we have and will install are lead-acid AGM (absorbed glass mat) which is an advanced type of sealed (meaning that there is no need to add water to make the battery work) lead-acid battery.
 We are going to add lithium iron phosphate batteries (which don’t use lead to store the energy) to our system to increase battery capacity.
-For a complete description of batteries, we have laid out all the details on our blog. https://foxrvtravel.com/rv-solar-series-part-three/ Look at the posts titled Understanding Batteries and Lithium / Lead-Acid Final Analysis.
+For a complete description of batteries, we have laid out all the details on our blog at Solar Series Part Three.
+Look at the posts titled Understanding Batteries and Lithium / Lead-Acid Final Analysis.

 Feeding the big refrigerator

 We knew that our new, larger, and nicer RV was going to be an energy hog before we got it.
 We discovered how hungry it was while we were moving from RV to RV.
 Our AGM batteries needed recharging every six hours to make sure we didn’t pull the voltage down too much and start battery damage.
 I have even turned the refrigerator off overnight to prevent battery damage.
 Turning the refrigerator off allows me to have enough power to run the remainder of the RV DC house electrical system overnight.